Central limit theorem in complete feedback games: Proofs

 \subsection{A CLT for the conditional score}

 We start by showing a useful representation of the optimal score. \begin{lemma} For any deck ${\bf m}$, the optimal score $S_{\bf m}$ can be written as

-where the $X_{j,s}$ are conditionally independent -- given the $\widetilde W_j$'s -- Bernoulli random variables with $\mathbb P(X_{j,s}=1)=\frac{1}{s}$. \end{lemma} \begin{proof} Let $\tau_{j, s}$ be the time at which the maximum multiplicity of a symbol left in the deck is equal to $j$, there are exactly $s$ symbols with this multiplicity, and one of those is selected.
+where the $X_{j,s}$ are conditionally independent -- given the $\widetilde W_j$'s -- Bernoulli random variables with $\mathbb P(X_{j,s}=1)=\frac{1}{s}$. \end{lemma} \begin{proof} Let $\tau_{j, s}$ be the time at which the maximum multiplicity of a symbol left in the deck is equal to $j$, there are exactly $s$ symbols with this multiplicity, and the symbol of the card on top of the deck is precisely one of those $s$ symbols.
 Notice that a correct guess can only occur at the times $\tau_{j, s}$.
-If $X_{j, s}$ denotes the indicator that the guess at time $\tau_{j, s}$ is correct, then these are independent and
+If $X_{j, s}$ denotes the indicator that the guess at time $\tau_{j, s}$ is correct, then

-regardless of the strategy chosen (to fix ideas, imagine that a randomly chosen symbol among the $s$ ones with the right multiplicity is chosen).
-Moreover, they are independent of the times $\tau_{s,j}$.
+To see this, notice that at time $\tau_{j,s}$, the symbol appearing on the card is one of the $s$ symbols that appear with the maximum multiplicity, and each of them appear with the same likelihood since the deck is uniformly shuffled.
+It is worth remarking that, while the optimal strategy is not unique (the player is free to choose any of the $s$ symbols that appear with the maximum multiplicity: he/she may always guess, e.g., the symbol they like the most among those $s$, or a uniformly random among those), the distribution of the $X_{j,s}$ remain uniform.
+Moreover, these random variables are conditionally independent, given the times $\tau_{s,j}$.
 Finally, observe that for each $j$, the number of relevant $\tau_{j,s}$ is $1\leq j\leq m$ and $1\leq s\leq \widetilde W_{j}$, so that we obtain conditional independence given the $\widetilde W_j$s. \end{proof}